Is Western Digital Corp (WDC) Set to Underperform? Analyzing the

 - Momentum rank: 6/10

-Based on the above method, GuruFocus assigned Western Digital Corp the GF Score of 61 out of 100, which signals poor future outperformance potential.
+Based on the above method, GuruFocus assigned Western Digital Corp a GF Score of 61 out of 100, which signals poor future outperformance potential.

 Understanding Western Digital Corp's Business

 Western Digital Corp is a leading vertically integrated supplier of data storage solutions, spanning both hard disk drives (HDD) and solid-state drives (SSD).
-With a market cap of $18.82 billion and sales of $11.26 billion, it forms a practical duopoly with Seagate in the HDD market and is the largest global producer of NAND flash chips for SSDs in a joint venture with competitor Kioxia.
-Despite its significant presence in the industry, the company's operating margin currently stands at -15.26%, indicating challenges in profitability.
+With a market cap of $20.95 billion and sales of $11.26 billion, it forms a practical duopoly with Seagate in the HDD market and is the largest global producer of NAND flash chips for SSDs in a joint venture with competitor Kioxia.
+Despite its significant presence in the market, recent financial metrics suggest that Western Digital Corp may face challenges ahead.

 Financial Strength Breakdown

 Western Digital Corp's financial strength indicators present some concerning insights about the company's balance sheet health.
 With an interest coverage ratio of 0, it is positioned worse than 0% of 1,585 companies in the Hardware industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-The company's Altman Z-Score is just 1.58, which is below the distress zone of 1.81, suggesting that the company may face financial distress over the next few years.
-Additionally, the company's low cash-to-debt ratio at 0.3 indicates a struggle in handling existing debt levels.
+The company's Altman Z-Score is just 1.68, which is below the distress zone of 1.81, suggesting potential financial distress.
+Additionally, the low cash-to-debt ratio at 0.3 indicates a struggle in handling existing debt levels.

 Profitability Breakdown

 Western Digital Corp's Profitability rank is also a cause for concern.
-The company's Operating Margin has declined significantly over the past five years, with figures showing a drastic drop from 12.95% in 2022 to -8.87% in 2023.
-Similarly, Western Digital Corp's Gross Margin has also declined, from 31.26% in 2022 to 15.32% in 2023.
-This trend underscores the company's struggles to convert its revenue into profits.
+The company's Operating Margin has declined significantly over the past five years, with the most recent figure at -8.87%.
+This downward trend is mirrored in the company's Gross Margin, which has decreased to 15.32%.
 With a Piotroski F-Score of 1, Western Digital Corp's financial health appears concerning, indicating challenges in profitability, liquidity, and operating efficiency.

 Growth Prospects

 A lack of significant growth is another area where Western Digital Corp seems to falter, as evidenced by the company's low Growth rank.
-The company's revenue has declined by an average of -11.6% per year over the past three years, which underperforms worse than 84.51% of 2,324 companies in the Hardware industry.
-Stagnating revenues may pose concerns in a fast-evolving market.
-Lastly, Western Digital Corp's predictability rank is just one star out of five, adding to investor uncertainty regarding revenue and earnings consistency.
+The company's revenue has declined by an average of -11.6% per year over the past three years, underperforming 84.44% of 2,327 companies in the Hardware industry.
+Additionally, Western Digital Corp's predictability rank is just one star out of five, adding to investor uncertainty regarding revenue and earnings consistency.

 Next Steps